Liess/ExploreCaraga/README.md

 ## EXPLORE CARAGA.

-A project for web developing. by ernest , venmar and glen.
+A project for web development. by ernest , venmar and glen.